grizzlyfi/grizzly-stargate-strategy/README.md

 $ brownie console
 ```

-2. Create variables for the Yearn Vault and Want Token addresses.
+2. Create variables for the Vault and Want Token addresses.
 These were obtained from the Yearn Registry.
 We load them from a different repository found in the brownie-config.yml under dependencies (yearn/yearn-vaults@0.4.3):

 ```python
 from pathlib import Path